mickfuzz/phd4/_posts/thesis_chapters/archive/2023-5-4-Process-Design.md

 ### Practitioner data from interviews with designers / educators

-As previously explored in the methodology section, practitioner interviews were used to help guide the direction of
+As previously explored in the methodology section, practitioner interviews were used to help guide the direction of the learning designs

+AND to inform question of what pedagogical factors are important in game making.
+BUT THIS HAS BEEN DROPPED - HOW TO BRING IT BACK IN -

 <!-- These were limited in number but were a rich source of thinking to help develop and deepen my reflection in journal form and to inform lines of thinking.
 The chosen interviewees represented a diversity in audience.